LOCATED IN REINDEER HERDING LAND

 The Eastern Lapland municipalities have usually a reindeer-to-man ratio of at least 10:1 and in that Pelkosenniemi and Savukoski are no different.
 The two villages of these municipal centers have some of the rare services in the area, making them natural stops, whether you are doing the great Central Lapland Gravel Loop, hitting the single tracks of the Pyhä-Luosto National Park MTB Route, or have the Korvatunturi fell in your radar.
 The two alternative connecting routes between the villages also form a nice 2-3 day and 137km bikepacking loop on gravel roads and occasional double-track.

-The northwest leg of the route has two fantastic alternatives for the night, the rental hut of the Tarkkala Erämaatila and the Kuisvaara reindeer herders’ hut, which by the generosity of the local reindeer herders is, for now, open for an overnight stay for cyclists.
+The northwest leg of the route has two fantastic alternatives for the night: camping and a rental sauna at the Tarkkala Wilderness farm and the Kuisvaara reindeer herders’ hut, which by the generosity of the local reindeer herders is, for now, open for an overnight stay for cyclists.
 The Kivitunturi hiking trail is also located on the northwest leg of the route and, if you have the time, is a nice half-a-day trek, not too far away from the Savukoski village.

 The southeast leg of the route again is quite different with some double-track dirt riding connecting the two villages in a rather efficient manner, The cabins of the Marjasuvannon lomamajat are a possible lodging for the night, as well.
-Riding is easy and non-technical the whole route, though some a hint rougher sections of road still require some focus, making riding interesting enough to keep miles ticking without much thinking about it.
+Riding is easy and non-technical the whole route, though a few rougher sections still require focus, making riding interesting enough to keep miles ticking without much thinking about it.

 Read more about the details of the route and notes along the way below…